cerbos/cerbos-sdk-python/README.md

 ## Usage

 This library is available from PyPI as `cerbos`.
+It supports both async and non-async modes.

 ```sh
 pip install cerbos
 ```

-Making a request
+**Making a request**

 ```python
 from cerbos.sdk.model import *